Manage certificate authorities (CA)

 This field appears only when Dynamic is selected as the challenge type.

-Retry count Select a maximum number of retry to issue certificates.
+Retry count Select a maximum number of retries to issue certificates.

 Consider the following items: